esp-admin/docker/README.md

 ## Prerequisites
 - Website on Cloudflare with nameservers.
 Make sure the certificate authority is Let's Encrypt.
-- Installed Docker and docker-compose
+- Installed docker engine and docker compose
 - S3 compatible object storage server such as Cloudflare R2.
 - Email provider account, can be Sendgrid or Resend.
 - Secure MQTT broker such as HiveMQ cloud.
 Make sure the certificate authority is Let's Encrypt.